baskotaaashu/ELK-Stack-Project1/README.md

 - `ssh redhatadmin@40.127.89.152`

-#### Ensure the control node can reach all hosts listed on ansible hosts file
+#### To ensure the control node can reach all hosts listed on ansible hosts file

 - `ansible all -m ping`